-Visas are issued for the purpose of short stay(less than 3 months) in Denmark where employment is not permitted during the short course of stay.
-For a slight long stay and in case of studies or employment, a resident or work permit is required, where certain special rules applies differently for different nationals.
+Visas are issued for the purpose of a short stay(less than 3 months) in Denmark where employment is not permitted during the short course of stay.
+For a slight long stay and in case of studies or employment, a resident or work permit is required, where certain special rules apply differently for different nationals.

 Visa is not required to work in Denmark if an individual is a resident of the European Union countries and Switzerland.

 European workers are allowed to work in Denmark and do not need any sanction.

 Particulars about Visa & the requisite documentation has to be obtained with a careful & a prior consideration from the respective concerning bodies like the Danish Immigration Service, Ministry of Foreign Affairs of Denmark, embassies, etc before filing an application for visa.

 The processing time depends upon factors like the purpose of the stay and as per the examination and verification of the documents attached with the application.

 If one is going to reside for more than three months; he/she needs to obtain a Residence Permit.